Equinnax711/Teamfight-Tactics-Case-Study/README.md

 There are many different things that can be done to further expand on this Case Study in the future, mainly increasing the amount of data in order to get more holistic results and exploring different relationships between aspects of the game.
 Utilizing the Riot API to extract data was quite successful, albeit quite slow.
 Finding workarounds to call data faster would allow me to compare my games to the top 300 players in the NA servers instead of just the top player.

-Furthermore, expanding on the trait-augment relationship would also be interesting, allowing us to find out which augments are the most optimal for specific team compositions.
+Furthermore, expanding on the trait-augment and unit-augment relationship would also be interesting, allowing us to find out which combinations are the most optimal for specific team compositions.

 Looking forward, I plan to try and hit the master tier with all the insights that I gleaned from this case study.
 Analyzing my own gameplay and comparing it to the top player allowed me to really understand what I needed to fix and correct.